 Given the fact that there’s already a huge supply of existing materials to make jewellery from, to me, this makes perfect sense, and it can result in some wonderful work – just look at the creations of AnaKaterina or Ludmila Navarro, for example.

 What started as a grassroots movement has slowly spread into the corporate realm, and that is not a bad thing, considering the scale of trade by large jewellers who now claim to source their materials ethically, such as Cartier, Chopard and TAG Heure.

-Ultimately, whether chosen from an internationally known jeweller, vintage retailer or an artisanal creator, one thing is certain: our choices in jewellery are usually emotionally driven, and buying pieces that are as clean and clear as your conscious surely makes them all the more beautiful.
+Ultimately, whether chosen from an internationally known jeweler, vintage retailer or an artisanal creator, one thing is certain: our choices in jewelry are usually emotionally driven, and buying pieces that are as clean and clear as your conscious surely makes them all the more beautiful.